Le Gang

-Le Gang (La gang del parigino) is a 1977 French-Italian film starring Alain Delon.
-It was directed by Jacques Deray.
+Le Gang (La gang del parigino) is a 1977 French-Italian neo-noir crime film directed by Jacques Deray and starring Alain Delon, Xavier Depraz, Roland Bertin, Adalberto Maria Merli, Maurice Barrier and Raymond Bussières.

 It recorded admissions of 1,190,355 in France.

 Plot

 In the post-war France, the Gang of the Tractions Avant headlines by his burglars never causing loss of life.